Hide

 Service Providers

-From 1 July the PSS program model of care will change.
+From 1 July 2024, the PSS program model of care changed.

 Funding for Psychological Support Service (PSS) is capped and targeted to delivering services to at-risk populations within the CESPHN region as well as individuals facing barriers to accessing care due to financial hardship, rather than the general population.
 The program delivers short term therapies for mild to moderate presentations.